metinvan/nodeexp/README.md

 ### Unit Testing

    Jest unit testing was added to verify core or significant features.
 Most important are the functions used to parse and format the input data.
-Likewise, it also includes two API call tests, one for each version of the API endpoints
+Likewise, it also includes two API call tests one for each version of the API endpoints.